aduros/wasm4/site/docs/tutorials/snake/handling-user-input.md

 # Handling user input

 With a moving snake, you've done a good part of the game.
-This part let's you give the control into the players hands.
+This part lets you give the control into the players hands.
 If the player presses a certain button, you just have to change the values of the "Direction"-Property of your snake.

 That's it.